Loading...

 1. Expand the scope of risk assessment

-• Currently, we are limited to large language models (and some vision models).
-In the future, we will test more types of AI, such as AI agents, multimodal models, and domain-specific models, to comprehensively cover the most powerful AI tools on the market.
+• Our current assessments are still mainly limited to large language models and some vision models.
+In the future, we will test more AI types, such as AI agents, multimodal models, and domain-specific models, to more comprehensively cover the most powerful AI tools on the market.

 2. Improve risk assessment methods

 • Current evaluation methods may not fully elicit model capabilities.
-In the future, we will use methods such as stronger jailbreak attacks, malicious fine-tuning, improved prompts, better tools, and expert red teaming to explore the upper limits of model capabilities and the lower limits of their safety as much as possible, in order to more accurately measure the risks.
+In the future, we plan to use stronger jailbreak attacks, malicious fine-tuning, improved prompts, better tools, and domain expert red teaming to better probe the upper bounds of model capabilities and the lower bounds of their safety.

-• The current risk index calculation method is relatively simplistic.
-In the future, we will establish more precise threat models to conduct more accurate risk assessments.
+• The current risk index calculation method is still relatively simple.
+In the future, we plan to build more precise threat models for more accurate risk assessment.

 3. Improve evaluation datasets

-• Addressing the limitations of the current benchmarks, which are few in number, potentially contaminated, and primarily in English, we will incorporate more advanced, multilingual benchmarks, optimize existing ones, and, if necessary, develop our own benchmarks to more accurately assess model capabilities and safety.
+• Current benchmarks are limited in number, may be contaminated, and are mostly English-language.
+In the future, we will incorporate more advanced multilingual benchmarks, optimize existing ones, and develop proprietary benchmarks where necessary to more accurately assess models' capabilities and safety.

 Opportunities for Collaboration